Modern History Playlist

 The Third Round Table Conference was the least attended of the three.

-Even British press considered it a failure due to absence of Congress.
+Even British press considered it a failure due to the absence of the Congress.

 It directly paved the way for the Government of India Act, 1935—the longest Act passed by British Parliament for India.